What is an MPV Blood Test?

 What is it used for?

-An MPV blood test is used to help diagnose or monitor a variety of blood-related conditions.
-A test called a platelet count is often included with an MVP test.
-A platelet count measures the total number of platelets you have.
+An MPV blood test is used to help diagnose or monitor many blood-related conditions.
+The test may also be used to help diagnose other health conditions or find out how serious they may be.
+A test called a platelet count is often done with an MVP test.
+A platelet count measures the total number of platelets in your blood.

 Why do I need an MPV blood test?

-Your health care provider may have ordered an MPV blood test as part of a complete blood count (CBC), which measures many different components of your blood, including platelets.
+Your health care provider may order an MPV blood test as part of a complete blood count (CBC), which measures many different parts of your blood, including platelets.
 A CBC test is often part of a routine exam.
-You may also need an MPV test if you have symptoms of a blood disorder.
-These include:
+You may also need an MPV test if you have symptoms of a blood disorder that may involve having too many or too few platelets.
+These symptoms include:

 What happens during an MPV blood test?